deepinsight/insightface/recognition/partial_fc/README.md

 ## Citation
-If you find Partical-FC or Glint360k useful in your research, please consider to cite the following related papers:
+If you find Partial-FC or Glint360K useful in your research, please consider to cite the following related paper:

 [Partial FC](https://arxiv.org/abs/2010.05222)
 ```